poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (from sth) (to/into sth)} The way in which we work has undergone a complete transformation in the past decade. "a complete change in sb/sth"

 [noun] a lack of transformation in the private sector. "used in South Africa to describe the process of making institutions and organizations more democratic"

-83.cheque  [tʃek]

-[noun] a cheque for £50."a printed form that you can write on and sign as a way of paying for sth instead of using money"

-84.tidal [ˈtaɪdl]

-[adj] tidal forces.

-"connected with tides (= the regular rise and fall of the sea)"

-85.venture capitals "风险投资"

-86.tidal energy [ˈtaɪdl ˈenədʒi]

-[phrase] ontinuous energy flows include geothermal, solar[ˈsoʊlər] , and tidal energy.

-The tidal energy is not stable.

-"Tidal energy is **a form of hydropower [ˈhaɪdrəʊ] that converts energy obtained from tides into useful forms of power**"

-87.demand  [dɪˈmɑːnd]

-[noun] {~ (for sth/that…)} a very firm request for sth; sth that sb needs. "a demand for higher pay"

-[noun] {~ (of sth) | ~ (on sb)} the demands of children/work. "things that sb/sth makes you do, especially things that are difficult, make you tired, worried, etc."

-[noun] {~ (for sth/sb)} to meet the demand for a product. "the desire or need of customers for goods or services which they want to buy or use"

-[verb] She demanded an immediate explanation. "to **ask** for sth very **firmly**"

-88.command/kəˈmɑːnd/

-[noun] Begin when I give the command.

-"an order given to a person or an animal"

-[noun] He has 1 200 men under his command.

-"control and authority over a situation or a group of people"

-[v] He commanded his men to retreat.

-"to tell sb to do sth" -order-

-[v]  The troops were commanded by General Haig.

-"to be in charge of a group of people in the army, navy, etc."

-91.venture capitals "风险投资"

-92.standardization  [ˌstændədaɪ'zeɪʃ(ə)n]

-[noun] There is a drive both to standardise components and to reduce the number of models on offer...
-"To **standardize** things means to change them so that they all have the same features."

-93.interoperable  [ˌɪntərˈɒpərəbl]  [ˌɪntərˈɑːpərəbl]

-[adj] "互相操作的" "able to exchange information"

-94.timestamps

-[n] "A timestamp is **the current time of an event that a computer records**."

-95.transaction/trænˈzækʃn/

-[n] financial transactions between companies.

-"a piece of business that is done between people, especially an act of buying or selling" -deal-

-[n] {~ of sth}  the transaction of government business. "the process of doing sth"

-96.reversible /rɪˈvɜːrsəbl/

-[adj] {of clothes, materials} a reversible jacket.

-"that can be turned inside out and worn or used with either side showing"

-[adj] {(of a process, an action or a disease 步骤、行动或疾病)}

-reversible kidney failure.

-"that can be changed so that sth returns to its original state or situation"

-97.balaclava [ˌbæləˈklɑːvə]

-[n] balaclava helmet.

-"a type of hat made of wool that covers most of the head, neck and face"